-Vis island offers a mecca of adventures including secluded turquoise beaches, vast vineyards with some of the best-tasting wine in Croatia and seaside restaurants dishing up the freshest seafood that will make your taste buds sing
+Vis Island offers a mecca of adventures including secluded turquoise beaches, vast vineyards with some of the best-tasting wine in Croatia, and seaside restaurants dishing up the freshest seafood that will make your taste buds sing.

-On top of that, Vis island Croatia was initially established as a military zone featuring enormous submarine hangers, a labyrinth of underground tunnels, ancient city walls and hilltop fortresses that date as far back as World War II.
+On top of that, Vis Island Croatia was initially established as a military zone featuring enormous submarine hangers, a labyrinth of underground tunnels, ancient city walls, and hilltop fortresses that date as far back as World War II.

-WHERE IS VIS ISLAND
+WHERE IS VIS ISLAND?

-Vis is a small island located in the Adriatic Sea in Croatia, approximately a two-hour ferry ride from Split.
+Vis Island is a small island located in the Adriatic Sea in Croatia, approximately a two-hour ferry ride from Split.

 HOW TO GET TO VIS CROATIA

-One week on a yacht, island hopping and partying with a bunch of cool people is hands down a once in a lifetime experience and one of the best ways to explore Croatia.
+One week on a yacht, island hopping, and partying with a bunch of cool people is hands down a once-in-a-lifetime experience and one of the best ways to explore Croatia.

-GETTING AROUND VIS
+GETTING AROUND VIS ISLAND

-The best way to explore Vis is to rent a scooter, quad bike or a car for the day and make your way around Vis island Croatia at your own pace.
+The best way to explore the island is to rent a scooter, quad bike, or car for the day and make your way around Vis Island Croatia at your own pace.